 A thesis must be submitted no later than 4 months prior to the tentative date for defence.
 Theses may be submitted at any time, however please note the following:

-1. Make sure that you have a statement confirming that your academic training is completed and approved by the Faculty.
-You will get this by contacting the Section of Student and Academic Affairs at the Faculty of Medicine abd Health Sciences: email@example.com
+Before the doctoral thesis can be submitted, the academic training for the PhD programme must be completed.
+The Faculty will issue a statement confirming that your academic training is completed and approved.
+You will receive such a confirmation on request by contacting the Section of Student and Academic Affairs at the Faculty of Medicine and Health Sciences: firstname.lastname@example.org

-a) A statement that confirms an approved academic training.
+1) A statement from the Faculty that confirms an approved academic training.

-b) 1 bound copy of the thesis (complete with table of contents, compilation and references).
+2) 1 bound copy of the thesis (complete with table of contents, compilation and references).
+A PhD thesis at the Faculty of Medicine and Health Sciences should normally consist of at least 3 scientific papers/manuscripts,the PhD candidate should be first author of at least 2 of them and at least 1 should be accepted for publication.
 Detailed thesis requirements can be found in Section 10 in NTNU's PhD Regulations

 Assessment of thesis

-The application for assessment and the proposal for the composition of the committee will be considered by the Dean on the basis of a recommendation from the Department.
+The application for assessment and the proposal for thecommittee will be considered by the Dean on the basis of a recommendation from the Department.
 The Faculty will send the thesis with all enclosures to the appointed committee.

 After appointing the committee, the candidate will be notified of the composition of the committee.
 All communication to and from the assessment committee must go through the Faculty - there should be no communication between supervisor/candidate and the committee at this point.